AlexBAV/corsl/README.md

 #include <corsl/start.h>
 ```

-`cppwinrt` provides a number of convenient utility classes to initiate asynchronous waits and I/O, among other things.
-The only problem with those classes is that the operation does not start until the caller begins _awaiting_ its result.
+Several awaitable classes defined by this library do not start their associated operations until someone *awaits* them with a `co_await` operator.
 Consider the following:

 ```C++
 corsl::future<void> coroutine1()